ardatezcan1/ardatezcan1/README.md

 My areas of interest are data, images, signal processing and AI.
 I am curious about open-source projects.

-I know some coding languages but my favorite is Python.⚡

 <!--
 **ardatezcan1/ardatezcan1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.